pcapriotti/optparse-applicative/README.md

 the command line, all the following words are considered by `argument` parsers, regardless of whether they start with `-` or not.

+Arguments use the same *readers* as regular options.

 ### Commands

-A **command** can be used to specify a sub-parser to be used when a certain string is encountered in the command line.
+A *command* can be used to specify a sub-parser to be used when a certain string is encountered in the command line.

 Commands are useful to implement command line programs with multiple functions,